 How does the body handle the pressure it is exposed to?
 Interestingly, it's our fascia that load and unload pressure.
-All mental and emotional distress is also loaded onto this network of connective tissue we called fascia.
+All mental and emotional distress is also loaded onto this network of connective tissue we call fascia.

 Recent research shows that fascia has a much greater significance for health, aches, and pains than we previously knew.
 However, despite the thousands of research reports published in recent years, the understanding of fascia – and of the body as a whole – is still in its early stages.